Disclosure: I received a copy of The Whole30 Cookbook from Penguin Random House Canada for review purposes. All opinions are my own, as always.

 The Whole30 Cookbook includes over 125 recipes from Melissa Hartwig and the biggest names in the paleo culinary scene.
 As a trained chef and primary cook for my family, it’s important to me that Whole30 and paleo cooking is flavour-forward, interesting and worthy of entertaining guests.
 Thankfully, sacrificing flavour is a non-issue with the Whole30 Cookbook as Melissa has included dishes with an international flare like Thai Coconut Chicken soup and Mexican inspired Pork Posole that is perfectly suited for weeknights and entertaining a crowd.

 The Whole30 can feel like a revolving door of sweet potatoes, salads and grilled meat.
 Melissa saves us all from a starchy carb rut with many unique solutions from rutabaga fries to crispy potato patties.
 Her lemony, spicy Moroccan Chicken with Carrot Pistachio Slaw was such a weeknight hit we made it twice and the Salmon Cakes with Pineapple Salsa perked up a cold January evening with a hint of the tropics.

 The Whole30 Cookbook is a perfect introduction to the idea that I personally want to scream from the mountaintops – that clean eating can be healthy AND delicious!

-If you'd like a chance to WIN a copy of The Whole30 Cookbook, the kind people at Penguin Random House Canada have sponsored a giveaway for our Canadian readers.
+If you’d like a chance to WIN a copy of The Whole30 Cookbook, the kind people at Penguin Random House Canada have sponsored a giveaway for our Canadian readers.
 Enter below for your chance to win.
-Contest is open from February 3, 2017 to February 10, 2017.
+The contest is open from February 3, 2017, to February 10, 2017.
 Good luck!

 disclosure: this post contains affiliate links, if the links result in a purchase, a very small percentage (at no cost to you) will be shared with me to help with the costs of creating delicious recipes and maintaining this website.